fruitTheory/M6502/README.md

 ## Roadmap

-- Implement additional 6502 features such as etc.
+- Implement additional 6502 features such as
-- Improve performance and accuracy.
+- Improve performance and accuracy
-- (Any other future plans.)
+- (etc)

 ## Contributing